What can you clean with CLR?

 What can I use CLR Oil & Grease Remover on?

-CLR Oil & Grease Remover can be used on concrete, terrazzo, granite, asphalt, stone floors and barbeque grills to remove oil, grease and tar.
-You can also use CLR Oil & Grease Remover for factory and garage floors, pool decks, sidewalks, ovens, motors, machinery and driveways.
+CLR Oil & Grease Remover can be used on non coloured concrete, terrazzo, machinery, stone floors and barbeque grills to remove oil, grease and tar.
+You can also use CLR Oil & Grease Remover for factory and garage floors, pool decks, sidewalks, ovens, motors, machinery and non coloured driveways.
 Surfaces with high oil/ wax content can be adversely affected.